bitomule/Blog/Content/drafts/Getting started with Omnifocus automation.md

 selection.tasks[0].name = selection.tasks[0].name + “Hello”
 ```

-This is probably the top useless action you can build but it works to get the basics.
+This is probably the top useless action you can build, but it works to get the basics.

 ## Adding an action

-We’ve created the action but we need to add it so it can be used with OmniFocus.
+We’ve created the action, but we need to add it so it can be used with OmniFocus.

-Omni group made this process really easy and flexible so you can continue editing your action when it’s already added to the app.
+Omni group made this process really easy and flexible so you can continue editing your action when it is already added to the app.

 ### macOS

-I’ll start with the process to add the action to your macOS OmniFocus app.
+I’ll start with the process to add the action to your macOS OmniFocus app:

-1. Go to the Automation menu (You need the latest update of OmniFocus)
+1. Go to the Automation menu (you need the latest update of OmniFocus)
 2. Tap Modules
 3. Tap add
 4. Find the folder where you want your scripts to live.
-I recommend using a folder you can synchronize with your iOS devices (It you want to use automation on iOS)
+I recommend using a folder you can synchronize with your iOS devices (if you want to use automation on iOS)
-5. All the omni.js files of that folder will now be available and you can even add them to your toolbar
+5. All the omni.js files on that folder will now be available and you can even add them to your toolbar

 ## iOS

-For iOS the process is similar.
+For iOS the process is similar:

 1. Tap on the terminal like icon